 At the Adorno Conference in Frankfurt 2003 Axel Honneth spoke of a “dramatic departure” from Adorno’s theory and lamented the lack of a “vital, exciting research milieu”.
 This is no longer the case today.
 New readings of Adorno made his thoughts fruitful for contemporary systematic debates.

-On the occasion of the 50th anniversary of Adorno’s death this year, we are organizing an international workshop that will bring together representatives of these new readings.
-Together we want to discuss how, by going back to Adorno, we can deepen contemporary debates in the philosophy of language, moral and social philosophy.
+On the occasion of the 50th anniversary of Adorno’s death this year, we organized an international workshop that brought together representatives of these new readings.
+Together we discussed how, by going back to Adorno, we can deepen contemporary debates in the philosophy of language, moral and social philosophy.

-With our workshop we want to follow Adorno’s example by connecting topics of social philosophy with epistemological and aesthetic questions.
-In this way, we not only want to do justice to the complexity of Adorno’s thinking, but also counteract the constrictions of an increasingly specialized philosophical landscape.
+With our workshop we attempted to follow Adorno’s example by connecting topics of social philosophy with epistemological and aesthetic questions.
+In this way, we not only wanted to do justice to the complexity of Adorno’s thinking, but also to counteract the constrictions of an increasingly specialized philosophical landscape.